 IMPORTANT NOTE FOR 3.0.0 SITES: If you plan to update a site from 3.0.0 to 3.0.1, you need to install the Joomla 3.0.0 Hot Patch before doing the update to Joomla 3.0.1.
 See the Hot Patch Instructions for more information.
 This is NOT required for updating from version 2.5.x.
 If you require the FTP layer you will need to manually FTP the update.
 Also, please note that version 3.0 users need to make sure the Update server is set to "Short Term Support" in the Joomla!
 Update component.
 Otherwise, no 3.0.x updates will show.

 The Production Leadership Team's goal is to continue to provide regular, frequent updates to the Joomla community.
-Learn more about Joomla! development at the Developer Site.
+Learn more about Joomla! development at the Developer Network.

 New Installations: Click here to download Joomla 3.0.1 (Full package) »